tsor13/DL-MPC/README.md

 This repo contains all data used and all training code used for the paper.
 There is also a script for inference that you can use to simulate your own plots to see how the models fit the data.

+## Authors
+This code is provided by Taylor Sorensen, Curtis Johnson, and Tyler Quackenbush.
+For any questions, please reach out to Taylor at tsor1313@gmail.com.

 ## Usage

 To generate your own plots for how well the models fit the data, run